ASTAR-IHPC/Test/README.md

 # wellness-check-bot
 This is a simple Rasa bot that uses a form to create a daily log of health information.

+All the trained model is store in the model folder, if there has no model folder please mkdir one.
+And train follow commods

+Note, all new added samples also re-train the RASA model.

 ## Running the assistant
 1. Install Rasa Open Source: https://rasa.com/docs/rasa/user-guide/installation/
 2. Train the model: